 2. Vines that use tendrils, suckers, and other methods.

 - Using tendrils, which may be specialized shoots (Vitaceae), leaves (Bignoniaceae), or even inflorescences (Passiflora)

-- Using tendrils which have adhesive pads at the end.
-The pads attach themselves quite strongly to the support, (Parthenocissus: Virginia Creeper)
+- Using tendrils that have adhesive pads at the end.
+The pads attach themselves quite strongly to the support (Parthenocissus: Virginia Creeper)

 - By clinging roots (e.g., Ivy, Hedera species).

 The Climbing Fetterbush (Pieris phillyreifolia) has a strange habit.
-It is a woody shrub vine which climbs without clinging roots, tendrils, or thorns.
-Its stem goes into a crack in the bark of fibrous barked trees (such as bald cypress).
-The stem flattens and grows up the tree underneath the host tree’s outer bark.
+It is a woody shrub vine that climbs without clinging roots, tendrils, or thorns.
+Instead, its stem goes into a crack in the bark of fibrous barked trees (such as bald cypress).
+The stem flattens and grows up the tree underneath the host tree's outer bark.
 The fetterbush then sends out branches that emerge near the top of the tree.

 Most vines are flowering plants.
 These may be divided into woody vines or lianas, such as Wisteria, kiwifruit, Common Ivy, and herbaceous (nonwoody) vines, such as Morning Glory.